 - Native American CDFI Assistance (NACA) Program.
 This program provides FA awards to support their financing activities and TA grants to build their capacity to serve their communities.
 Eligible applicants may also use TA grants through the NACA Program to create or become a Native CDFI.
 The NACA Program application deadline is 5:00 p.m.
 ET on February 14, 2006.

 For the FY 2006 funding round of the CDFI Program, the Fund is required to accept applications only submitted through the Grants.gov electronic system.
-The Fund will post to its website at www.cdfifund.gov (opens new window) instructions for accessing and submitting an application through Grants.gov.
+The Fund will post to its website at www.cdfifund.gov (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) instructions for accessing and submitting an application through Grants.gov.
 The application instructions will be posted as soon as they are available and once the application materials are accessible through Grants.gov.
 The anticipated release date for the application instructions is January 6, 2006.
-Applicants are encouraged to start the registration process now at www.Grants.gov (opens new window) as the process may take several weeks to fully complete.
+Applicants are encouraged to start the registration process now at www.Grants.gov (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) as the process may take several weeks to fully complete.

 Those interested in learning more about the CDFI Fund’s programs can do so either by viewing a live satellite broadcast of the Information Session on Wednesday, December 14th at 1:00 p.m.
 ET, or by attending one of five Information Sessions in select cities across the nation at which CDFI Fund staff will be present to conduct the session.
 The broadcast of the Information Session can be viewed at any of the over 80 U.S. Department of Housing and Urban Development’s Field Offices across the nation.
 The Information Sessions being conducted in-person will be held in the following cities: Chicago, IL (12/13); Los Angeles, CA (12/16); Mobile, AL (12/12); New Orleans, LA (12/13); and New York, NY (12/19).